tetraprism95/CompanyList/README.md

 Create a company database and list all your employees with the categories provided: executive, senior management, staff, and intern.

-## Demo

-## What Is The Purpose Of This App?
+## Why Did I Learn To Create This App?

 To learn about CoreData.
 NOTE: I followed couple tutorials to see how things worked.

+## Demo

 ## What Will Be Found In This App?
 (Featuring)
 - CoreData